Juan-Nathan/lightning-strike-eda/README.md

 - Detecting and addressing outliers
 - Applying label encoding to categorical variables
 - Validating input
-- Building diverse charts and maps to reveal meaningful patterns and insights
+- Building various charts and maps to reveal meaningful patterns and insights

 ## Datasets